ucasdp/RobustTree/README.md

 ## Usage

-To use RPCAtree, please set `matlab` working directory to RPCAtree after cloning this repository.
+To use RPCAtree, please set `matlab` working directory to `RPCAtree-master` after cloning this repository.
 Then open source code `carryout_RPCAtree.m` to execute the commands line by line as following.

 * Input of RPCAtree